 As you can see, I didn’t place all the highlights in the right spots (and my son wasn’t exactly in the mood to correct it 😉).
 But it really doesn’t matter much.
 It is great if you do, but if you don’t, it is okay too.
 Children don’t see details like these and the reason we face paint is to make them happy, right?

 So, even if you have made mistakes, just smile and say that they look absolutely amazing!
 That will put a big smile on their face (unless they are not really in the mood for face painting 😄).

-Ready to roll!😎 And one more side view…
+He’s now ready to roll with his Halloween spiderman face paint!😎 And one more side view…

 For the best placement of the different elements in this design, you can rely on the focal point theory.